KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 ## Save structured data with ConvertTo-Json

-When my data is nested, then I use `ConvertTo-Json` to convert it to JSON. `ConvertFrom-Json` will convert it back into an object.
+When my data is nested and I may want to edit it by hand, then I use `ConvertTo-Json` to convert it to JSON. `ConvertFrom-Json` will convert it back into an object.
 These commands do not save or read from files on their own.
 You will have to turn to `Get-Content` and `Set-Content` for that.

     $Data = @{
         Address = @{